-The Company holds 100% interests in the following subsidiaries as of March 31, 2013:
+The Company holds 100% interests in the following subsidiaries as of June 30, 2013:

-P-F-L Petroleum Management, Inc. (PPMI) P-H-O-E-N-I-X Global Mercantile, Inc. (PGMI) Phoenix Petroterminals & Industrial Park Corp.
-(PPIPC) (Formerly Bacnotan Industrial Park Corporation) Subic Petroleum Trading and Transport Phils., Inc. (SPTT).
-Chelsea Shipping Corp.
+- P-F-L Petroleum Management, Inc. (PPMI) - P-H-O-E-N-I-X Global Mercantile, Inc. (PGMI) - Phoenix Petroterminals & Industrial Park Corp.
+(PPIPC) (formerly Bacnotan Industrial Park Corporation) - Subic Petroleum Trading and Transport Phils., Inc. (SPTT). - Chelsea Shipping Corp.
 (CSC)

-All the subsidiaries were organized and incorporated in the Philippines.
+All the subsidiaries were organized and incorporated under the laws of the Republic of the Philippines.

 PPMI is primarily engaged in organizing, managing, administering, running and supervising the operations and marketing of various kinds of services-oriented companies such as petroleum service stations.
-PPMI was registered with the SEC on January 31, 2007.
+PPMI was organized and registered on January 31, 2007.
+PPMI's maintains it business address at 26/F Fort Legend Towers, 3rd Ave. corner 31st Street, Bonifacio Global City, Taguig City, Metro Manila.

-PGMI was registered with SEC on July 31, 2006 and was previously engaged in the manufacture, production and creation of all kinds of motor, and all other transportation lubricants, fluids and additives of all kinds and other petroleum products purposely for motor vehicles and other transportation.
-PGMI temporarily ceased its operation.
+PGMI is primarily organized to engage in the manufacture, production and creation of all kinds of motor, and all other transportation lubricants, fluids and additives of all kinds and other petroleum products purposely for motor vehicles and other transportation.
+It was organized and registered on July 31, 2006.
+PGMI maintains it principal office at Stella Hizon Reyes Road, Barrio Pampanga, Davao City.
+PGMI has temporarily ceased its operation.

 PPIPC is engaged in real estate development.
-PPIPC was registered with SEC on March 7, 1996.
+Formerly known at the Bacnotan Industrial Park Corp., it was organized and registered on March 7, 1996.
 PPIPC is also registered with the Housing and Land Use Regulatory Board (HLURB) under Executive Order No. 648 and was granted a license to sell parcels of land on March 31, 2000 covering 25.4 hectares for Phase 1 of the Phoenix Petroterminal and Industrial Park (the Park).
 PPIPC owns, manages and develops the Park, which occupies 94 hectares of land and is situated within three (3) Calaca barangays of Salong, Puting Bato West and Lumbang Calzada, with its own port facilities.
-PPIPC was granted a permit to operate permanent and non-commercial port by the Philippine Ports Authority on April 6, 1999 until the expiration date of the Foreshore Lease Contract on July 22, 2022.
+PPIPC was granted a permit to operate permanent and non-commercial port by the Philippine Ports Authority on April